RelateMN Team

 Minnetonka Office

-Specialties: grief/loss, perinatal mental health, mood concerns (depression and anxiety), relationship concerns
+Specialties: trauma, individuals, grief/loss, mood concerns (depression and anxiety), identity exploration, perinatal mental health, LGBTQIA+ ally, relational concerns

 Certifications/Trainings: EMDR, End of Life Doula

-Greta provides psychotherapy for middle and high school students and their families in the School Linked Mental Health program.
+Greta provides psychotherapy for high school students and their families in the School Services Mental Health program.
 She approaches therapy with a client-centered and strengths-based approach to address each client’s individual needs.
-Greta believes that children adolescents grow and develop identities through their relationships with others.
+Greta believes that children and adolescents grow and develop identities through their relationships with others.
 Greta’s work is grounded in mindfulness, cognitive-behavioral, and systemic views utilizing a variety of techniques to meet each client’s needs.

 Halen Bower, MA, (she/her)